Improve your skills and appreciation of jazz!

-The Mel Brown Summer Jazz Workshop is adding vocalists!
+The Mel Brown Summer Jazz Workshop is also open to vocalists!
 Singers will participate in vocal master class, jazz combos, vocal jazz choir, lectures, and jam sessions.
 Auditions are required prior to registration.

 Space is limited, so contact us for audition materials today!

 that include a look at the activities and philosophy of the jazz camp as well as an interview with Mel Brown.

 Participants perform in both large and small jazz ensembles and attend seminars that cover various topics including theory, history, improvisation, the music business and music technology.

 Participants have direct access to many of Oregon's finest jazz performers and teachers.